 They need to figure out if this is the best option or not.
 This may be difficult for them at first but it helps teach them about consequences too which will help when making decisions later on in life.

 Role of parents in encouraging fantasy play in children

 It is important for parents to encourage and enjoy fantasy play with their children.
 This will help make the time more fun for them which could lead to more of it happening, or at least a better quality when they do engage in these activities.

 Here are a few ways how parents can help kids engage in pretend play activities.

-Parents should think about what they can do to create opportunities for their child to engage in fantasy play.
-This could be as simple as playing dress-up, reading books or telling stories together at bedtime.
+Parents should think about what they can do to create opportunities for their children to engage in fantasy play.
+This could be as simple as playing dress-up, reading books, or telling stories together at bedtime.
 They should also try and incorporate pretend activities into the family life whenever possible such as when cooking dinner or working on a craft project together.

 Equip them with props

 Children can benefit greatly by having props they can use to engage in pretend play.
 Parents should keep a variety of items on hand that could be used for this purpose, such as dress-up clothes and accessories, stuffed animals, or small toys.
 They also need to make sure the space is safe for exploration so kids don’t accidentally injure themselves while